UA-FOTS/inform/README.md

 * [The Storm model checker](https://www.stormchecker.org/)
 * The statistical model checker from the [Modest Toolset](https://www.modestchecker.net/)

-### Setting up the Docker image
+### Building the Docker image yourself

 To build it you have to do the following:
 ```
 docker builder build -t some_name .
 ```
 From the directory in which the dockerfile is.

+### Setting up the Docker image
-This will build an image from which you can start a container, either in docker desktop with the GUI, or with
+Now that you have the image, you can start a container, either in docker desktop with the GUI, or with
 ```
 docker run -ti some_name
 ```
  We put tail -f /dev/null as entry point, meaning that when you start the container, it just does nothing.
 To do anything you can go to the terminal/exec tab in docker desktop (which starts a shell) or run
 ```
 docker exec -ti name_of_the_container bash